feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 77 R. Winstedt, "A History of Malaya", p.
 89: see also Francisco de Sa de Meneses, The Conguest of Malacca, translated by Edgar C. Knowiton Jr. (1970.
 Kuala Lumpur: University of Malaya Press).

 78 For the term 'foreign Indonesians' see J.C. van Leur, Indonesian Trade and Society, Essays in Asian Social and Economic History (1955.
 The Hague: W. van Hoeve), p.139.
 The VOC also regarded the Javanese and Malays in Batavia as 'vreemdelingen' (foreigners), see for example Proclamations of 30 December 1628 and of 27 April 1629, in Plakaatboek van NederlandschIndie (1885.
-Batavia: Landsdrukkerij), vol. |, pp. 241, 245.
+Batavia: Landsdrukkerij), vol. I, pp. 241, 245.
 68

 the mouth of the Ciliwung river, headed by its own chieftain called Nakhoda Watting.
 The authority of Jakarta, Pangeran Wijaya Krama, granted the VOC permission to build its first factory”? near the Chinese settlement.
 In this first treaty, signed in January 1611, there are instructions regarding the duties of Jakarta's sahbandar: if someone owed a debt to a Hollander, he should inform the sahbandar who would report to the King of Jakarta, i.e. Pangeran Wijaya Krama, and in addition order the person to repay the debt.8° To deal with the payment of port tolls, and transactions involving arak, rice and beans, the VOC signed another treaty on 21 December 1614, at which the Chinese captain, Nakhoda Watting and the native sahbandar were also present.8!